What are some of the ways people lose their vision?

 My relative needs help at home.
 Can you come out and assist?

 Yes, we have a community based program that provides some rehabilitation training directly in the home.
 Depending on the need and location of the individual, we can assist with in-home mobility skills (traveling safely at home, at work, or in the community); safety techniques for cooking and cleaning and performing other household chores; communications skills for keeping track of finances, paying bills, and other paperwork and more.
-To apply for this service, contact the Client Services Department for an application.
+To apply for this service, contact CVI for an application.

 Do you help people who are blind or visually impaired find employment?